MikeWoodward/Reading-Data-Into-Python/Gzip and zip/README.md

 # Gzip and zip data
-These are the demo files for the Gzip and zip demos.
+These are the demo files for the gzip and zip demos.